HIGHLIGHTS

 many seabirds, including majestic albatrosses and giant petrels

-following in our wake.
+following the vessel.
 They rise and fall skilfully, using air currents

 created by the ship to gain momentum.